 1. Project coordination

-- Master tools like Asana, Trello, Microsoft Project, or Jira.
-Consider courses like CAPM.
+- Get comfortable with tools like Asana, Trello, Microsoft Project, or Jira.
+Try out a course like CAPM.

 It helps maintain a structured workflow, preventing bottlenecks and delays by keeping tasks aligned with the schedule.
-By identifying potential risks early and implementing proactive solutions, project coordinators help minimize disruptions.
+By identifying potential risks early and implementing proactive solutions, you avoid chaos and verify assignments get finished.

 Roles that benefit from these program manager qualities: